Shlomo Freifeld: Early life and education

-Freifeld was born in 1925 in East New York to "a minimally observant family".
+Rabbi Freifeld was born in 1925 in East New York to "a minimally observant family".
 He was sent to Yeshiva Toras Chaim (and later on Yeshiva Rabbi Chaim Berlin) so that his parents could work longer hours.

 Dr. Judith Resnik, one of the seven astronauts killed when the Challenger shuttle exploded, was a cousin of Rabbi Freifeld.

 Educator

 He was a top student of Rabbi Isaac Hutner, and eventually served as the principal of Yeshivas Rabbi Chaim Berlin, which was then located in Far Rockaway, New York.
-After Chaim Berlin moved to Brooklyn, Freifeld chose to remain in Far Rockaway and founded the Sh'or Yoshuv Yeshiva.
+After Chaim Berlin moved to Brooklyn, Rabbi Freifeld chose to remain in Far Rockaway and founded the Sh'or Yoshuv Yeshiva.
 The Yeshiva catered to individuals that did not fit into the mold of what other contemporary Yeshivas expected in their students.
 It emphasized warmth and creativity in a way that was quite unheard of in orthodox Yeshivas at the time.